 All the hotels have decent Wi-Fi.
 Even some Home-stays have Wi-Fi.
 If you want to stay connected it is recommend getting a local SIM card, now Bhutan is connected with 5G.

 Alcohol & Tobacco

 Bhutan is alcohol-friendly community, note the country is dry on Tuesdays, and on this particular day bar shops remain close.

-Tobacco is illegal to sell.
+Tobacco had been illegal to sell until covid-19 pandemic, but the govt. temporarily lifted the ban to mitigate.
 You can bring your own cigarettes purchased from another country, but only limited.
 And be prepared to pay a 200% tax on them at customs.

 The outlets varied at the hotels.
 In some places you can use plug a standard USA-style plug into the wall, while at others you needed the European two-prong kind.
 It’s recommended to get a International Travel Adapter with USB ports so you can charge multiple devices with one gadget.